AdobeDocs/analytics.pt-BR/help/admin/admin/timestamp-optional.md

 >[!IMPORTANT]
 >
->If you are using Timestamps Optional, then do not set [s.visitorID](https://marketing.adobe.com/resources/help/en_US/sc/implement/?f=visid_custom) on data that is already timestamped.
+>If you are using Timestamps Optional, then do not set [s.visitorID](https://marketing.adobe.com/resources/help/en_US/sc/implement/visid_custom.html) on data that is already timestamped.
 Isso pode causar dados desorganizados e um impacto negativo aos cálculos temporais (como valores de tempo gasto), atribuição (persistência eVar), números e contagens de visitas e relatórios de definição de caminho.

 >[!NOTE]
 >
 >Os dados de uma sessão com carimbo de data e hora são mantidos por até 92 dias.
-Isso significa que uma visita/sessão será «aberta» por 92 dias enquanto qualquer ocorrência adicional - que não é 30 minutos após a ocorrência anterior (na hora da ocorrência) - ainda poderá ser incluída na mesma visita/sessão.
-Quaisquer ocorrências "antigas" recebidas fora do pedido produzirão resultados "desconhecidos", já que vários fatores (segmentação, alocação, expiração etc.) influência se essas ocorrências serão incluídas nos relatórios ou não.
+This means that a visit/session will be “held open” for 92 days while any additional hit - that isn't 30 minutes after the previous hit (in hit time) - can still be included in the same visit/session.
+Any "old" hits that are received out of order will produce "unknown" results, since a number of factors (segmentation, allocation, expiration, etc.) influence whether these hits will be included in reporting or not.

 ## Novos conjuntos de relatórios {#section_095A7CFBD280494593B9BEC1592B73A6}